 # AUCinf 0.8000 1.2500 0.37 1.06 32

-# Sample size based on AUCinf.
+# Sample size driven by AUCinf.

 Even if we assume the same T/R-ratio for two PK metrics, we will get a wider margin for the one with lower variability.